gbmhunter/blog/content/pages/electronics/circuit-design/filtering/passive-filters/_index.md

 The main parasitic element to consider with a low-pass LC filter is the parasitic coil resistance of the inductor.
 This dampens the output signal.

-{{< figure src="/images/2013/01/lc-low-pass-filter-schematic-with-parasitic-inductor-resistance.png" width="539px" caption="A schematic of a LC low-pass filter with parasitic inductor resistance included." caption-position="bottom" >}}
+{{< figure src="/images/2013/01/lc-low-pass-filter-schematic-with-parasitic-inductor-resistance.png" width="539px" caption="A schematic of a LC low-pass filter with parasitic inductor resistance included."  >}}

 This is equivalent to a low-pass RLC filter.